 TO UNION STREET

-Juicy News, the newstand at 2453 Fillmore for the past 23 years, has moved down the hill to 2181 Union Street, just a few doors east of Fillmore.
+Juicy News, the newstand at 2453 Fillmore for the past 23 years, is settling into its new home down the hill at 2181 Union Street, just a few doors east of Fillmore.

 "It's an eight minute walk and five blocks away from our old location," says owner Mo Salimi.